[Go to TOC]

 Diode phototubes and photomultipliers are commonly used detectors for UV systems.
 The typical IR system uses arrays of photoconductive or photovoltaic

 detectors.
 Many state-of-the-art IR systems use what is known as focal plane arrays.
 The advantage of focal plane detectors is the ability to

 integrate processing electronics elements right on the same chip as the detector elements.
 Most visible band systems of interest are televisions.

 pattern is formed by the imaged scene radiation on a photoconductive surface which is then scanned by a beam of low velocity electrons.
 The

 fluctuating voltage coupled out to a video amplifier can be used to reproduce the scene being imaged.
 Pyroelectric photocathodes can be used

 to produce a vidicon sensitive over a broad portion of the IR.

 Another type of camera tube is the image orthicon which uses a photoemissive sensitive element (Figure 17).
+Small, light weight television

 cameras can now be made using charge-coupled device (CCD) or charge-injection device (CID) technology.
 CCD cameras are the basis of the popular

 The most common detectors used in surface-to-air and air-to-air missile seekers use compounds which include: